 Patients with post-LASIK higher-order aberrations — imperfections or irregularities of the eye’s surface caused by the surgery — may experience poor night vision, see starbursts in their visual field and have blurred vision.
 The severity of symptoms will depend on how the LASIK incision was made and the size of the patient’s pupil.

 Scleral contact lenses help to restore normal vision by acting as a healthy, artificial cornea that focuses light correctly onto the retina at the back of the eye.
-Additionally, the scleral lens doesn’t rest on the sensitive corneal tissue, making it an ideal choice for patients with higher order aberrations.
+Additionally, the scleral lens doesn’t rest on the sensitive corneal tissue, making it an ideal choice for patients with more severe aberrations.

 Dry Eye Syndrome